In 8 Years as a QA Professional, What I Learned About Working Under Pressure

 • Begin with small, frequently run tests to see quick wins.

-• Use no-code or low-code automation tools like suittest to scale your automation efforts efficiently.
+• Use no-code or low-code automation tools like Major Developments in No-Code Testing to scale your automation efforts efficiently.

 4. Shift Left and Stay Ahead